amartya18x/academic-homepage/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
   course = "D.Phil in Computer Science"
-  institution = "The University of Oxford" year = 2017
+  institution = "University of Oxford" year = 2017

 [[education.courses]]
-  course = "B.Tech in Computer Science And Engineering(Minor in Linguistic Theory)" institution = "Indian Institute of Technology, Kanpur" year = 2013
+  course = "B.Tech in Computer Science And Engineering (Minor in Linguistic Theory)" institution = "Indian Institute of Technology, Kanpur" year = 2013